 Thoracic Outlet Syndrom has a strong association with the type of job one has.
 Occupations that require you to work with hands and arms above the shoulders can lead to a Thoracic Outlet Syndrome.
 Thus, it becomes necessary for those that do manual or physical work to get care from our team as soon as symptoms start.
 Doing so will improve your chance of a speedy recovery.

 The Signs and Symptoms of a TOS

 Pain in the neck, shoulder, hand, and weakness in grip strength can also manifest in patients with Thoracic Outlet Syndrome.
-Some patients may even complain arms, hands or fingers.
+Some patients may even complain of symptoms down the arms, hands or fingers.
 Regardless of the type or severity of your symptoms, do not ignore a thoracic outlet syndrome.
 Urgent professional care should be sought immediately.
 Neglecting your pain can lead to further damage.
 An untreated thoracic outlet syndrome can result in damage to nerves or vessels.

 Damaged nerves and vessels are impossible to treat.
 Our advice is to get checked out as soon as possible to avoid the nasty pitfalls.
 In our center, the care you get is a holistic approach, second to none.
 Our clinical team will use their skills, knowledge and advanced technology to treat even the most challenging case.
 Best of all, the care you get is non-surgical and non-invasive.
 That means no surgery or painful injections.
 Surgery should be the absolute last option.